Caleman34/Exploring_Hawaii/README.md

-# Welcome to Exploring Hawaii: A Data & Visualization Journey
+# Exploring Hawaii: A Data & Visualization Journey

 ## Repository Info:

-Repository Size: 200 MB
+Repository Size: 315 MB

 Code can be run downloading the zip file and loading into Visual Studio Code or click on the link for Github for partial viewing due to not all JS animations and Leaflet maps will work.